PrivatePandaCO/TypeKeeper/README.md

 - Enforces numeric ranges and sequence-length constraints via an easy spec string.
 - Captures both the function definition and call site in all warnings for precise diagnostics.

-Simply decorate your function with `@print_param_info(...)` to gain these safeguards during development, without changing your function signature.
+Simply decorate your function with `@validate_args(...)` to gain these safeguards during development, without changing your function signature.

 ## Features
 - **Type validation**: Recursively checks simple and generic types (`List[int]`, `Dict[str, float]`, `Optional[...]`, `Union[...]`, `Callable`, etc.).